The Discovery Park

 Created by Alain Formon in 1982, the centre is affiliated to the French Union of Wildlife Rescue Centres (UFCS) which comprises approximately 30 wildlife rescue centres.
 Their remit is to care for wild animals in distress and to release them back into their natural habitat.
 These centres work in close collaboration with the veterinary services.
 Only qualified veterinary surgeons are allowed to carry out surgery and to prescribe medication.
 Visitors are not permitted.

-Over 14,000 animals of more than 200 species, almost exclusively birds, have been recorded in the registers since 1982, over 1,125 of those during 2017.
-Of these numbers, 5 species represent almost one third of entries; of these there are over 1,000 entries of treatment to Barn Owls.
+Over 18,000 animals of more than 210 species, almost exclusively birds, have been recorded in the registers since 1982, over 1,687 of those during 2020.
+Of these numbers, 5 species represent almost one third of entries: the West European Hedgehog, the Eurasian Collared Dove, the Barn Owl, the Common Swift and the Common Kestrel.

 Overall, there are four main reasons for admittance:

 3. One case out of five is consistent with collision with an obstacle such as a cable or veranda.
-Diurnal raptors, seagulls and gulls, pigeons and turtledoves are the most numerous in this category.
+Diurnal raptors, pigeons and turtledoves, seagulls and gulls are the most numerous in this category.

 4. One case out of ten is caused by road traffic.
 As in other cases, nocturnal birds of prey, in particular the Barn Owl is the most frequently admitted.